About the ODSS

 Funding

 The ODSS is currently funded by the Ontario Ministry of Labour, Immigration, Training and Skills Development and the Ontario Ministry of Health.
-Research on opioid-related harms using the ODSS is funded by the Public Health Agency of Canada.
-Research on COVID-19 using the ODSS is funded by the Workplace Safety and Insurance Board.
+Specific projects using the ODSS are also supported by competitive research grants.

 Development of the ODSS was initially funded by the Workplace Safety and Insurance Board and the Public Health Agency of Canada.